HMV: Hilco ownership (2013–2019)

-However, the originally safe stores of York, Soilhull, Portsmouth and Belfast would shut.
+However, the originally safe shops of York, Soilhull, Portsmouth and Belfast shut.

 Sunrise ownership (2019–present)

 On 28 December 2018, HMV confirmed it had again been placed into administration.
 Hilco UK cited the "tsunami" of retail competition as the reason for the move.
-On 5 February 2019, Canadian record store chain Sunrise Records announced its acquisition of HMV Retail Ltd. from Hilco UK for an undisclosed amount.
+On 5 February 2019, Canadian record shop chain Sunrise Records announced its acquisition of HMV Retail Ltd. from Hilco UK for an undisclosed amount.
 Sunrise had previously acquired the leases for over 70 HMV locations in Canada after HMV Canada entered receivership, which expanded the Ontario-based retailer into a national chain.
-Sunrise plans to maintain the HMV chain and five Fopp stores, but immediately closed 27 locations, including the flagship Oxford Street branch and other locations with high rent costs.
+Sunrise plans to maintain the HMV chain and five Fopp shops, but immediately closed 27 locations, including the flagship Oxford Street branch and other locations with high rent costs.

 Company founder Doug Putman stated that he planned to increase the chain's emphasis on vinyl phonograph sales as part of the turnaround plan: Sunrise's leverage of the vinyl revival had helped bolster the Canadian locations' performance after the shops' transitions from HMV, having sold at least 500,000 vinyl LPs in 2017 alone.
 Putman argued that, despite the growth of digital music sales and streaming, "talk about the demise of the physical business is sometimes a bit exaggerated, especially in music specialists.
 Most of the decline is coming from nontraditional sellers like the grocery chains.
 We'll be here for quite some time."

 On 25 February 2019, the Financial Times reported that the Sunrise acquisition was valued at £883,000.
-Following subsequent negotiations with its landlords, by late-February, HMV reopened 13 of its stores (including one Fopp store).
+Following subsequent negotiations with its landlords, by late-February, HMV reopened 13 of its shops (including one Fopp shop).

+The shop in Belfast, which had previously re-opened up in March 2014 after a £1 million pound refurbishment, was threatened with closure in February 2019.
+However, a deal was reached with Frasers Group which allowed the shop to continue trading.

-In October 2019, the new owners opened the HMV Vault on Dale End, Birmingham, billed as Europe's biggest entertainment store and stocking tens of thousands of CDs and vinyl records and other products.
+In October 2019, the new owners opened the HMV Vault on Dale End, Birmingham, billed as Europe's biggest entertainment shop and stocking tens of thousands of CDs and vinyl records and other products.